10 Top Tips for Designing a Cartoon Character for 2D Animation

 Fantastic Characters brings the colour

 Colour not only carries meaning but also affects our emotions and behaviours.
 This means that colour plays a critical role in designing successful cartoon characters.
 Don’t worry—you don’t have to be a colour expert to learn how to use colour effectively.
-A good rule of thumb is to remember that bright colours are happy and energetic, and they tend to lift the mood and excite, while darker colours communicate mystery, seriousness, or threat.
+A good rule of thumb is to remember that bright are and energetic, and they tend to lift the mood and excite, while darker colours communicate mystery, seriousness, or threat.

 If you don’t have a colour scheme in mind for your character, then use the colour palette in Illustrator to cycle through all of them until you find a combination that works for you instinctively.
 While you’re experimenting, try choosing colours you wouldn’t normally consider for different elements in your character design.
 They may surprise you and give your audience a thrill.